MaterializeInc/materialize/doc/developer/arrangements.md

 ## Caveats: Demand Analysis

-> Obsolete as of v0.9.4.
-We now delete fields that are not required
+> Obsolete for `Join` and `FlatMap` as of v0.9.4.
+We now delete fields that are
-> instead of blanking them out.
-Plans prior to v0.9.4 will show something like
+> not required instead of blanking them out.
+Plans prior to v0.9.4 will show
-> `| | demand = (#6, #8, #12, #15, #22, #23, #27)` for the `Join` and `FlatMap`
+> something like `| | demand = (#6, #8, #12, #15, #22, #23, #27)` for the
-> operators, listing which field will be blanked out.
+> `Join` and `FlatMap` operators, listing which field will be blanked out.

-When users present queries and views to us, we can determine that some fields are not required.
+When users present queries and views to us, we can determine that some fields are not required and blank out them out.
-We blank out any field that is not required.
 This can reduce the number of distinct `data` in an arrangement, which will reduce the size of the arrangement.
+Currently, we blank out fields not required when importing sources.